AruniMishra/aws/awsTutorial/AWS.md

-binpack – Place tasks based on the least available amount of CPU or memory.
-This minimizes the number of instances in use.

-random – Place tasks randomly.

-spread – Place tasks evenly based on the specified value.
-Accepted values are attribute key-value pairs, instanceId, or host.

----

 # DynamoDB

 - Enable DynamoDB Streams and set the value of StreamViewType to NEW_IMAGE.
 Use Kinesis Adapter in the application to consume streams from DynamoDB